Marriage & Domestic Partnership in Bend

 If you are in a relationship with a same-sex partner and ready to pursue marriage or a domestic partnership, we can help walk you through the process to fulfill the state’s requirements.
 Unmarried partners of the opposite sex may be qualified to obtain a Dissolution of Domestic Partnership in some cases.

 Domestic partnerships do not confer all rights and responsibilities that are available in a marriage.
 They do, however, offer the following rights:

-Domestic partnerships and marriage are relatively similar in the state.
+Domestic partnerships and marriage are relatively similar in the state of Oregon.
 If you need trustworthy assistance handling your family law case or need knowledgeable guidance to take the next step, speak to us at once.
-As your Bend family law lawyer, we can help you make the right choice and guide you through the process.
-Call us today!

 Work With an Experienced Former Deputy District Attorney at the Firm